Recently listed buildings/structures in the borough

 Richmond Primary School, Towers Drive, Hinckley

-Richmond Primary School was built in 1968-1970 to the designs of T Locke, E D Smith and J N Pitts of Leicestershire County Council Architect’s Department.
+Richmond Primary School was built between 1968 and1970 to the designs of T Locke, E D Smith and J N Pitts of Leicestershire County Council Architect’s Department.
 It is the simplest and most dramatic example of a mature primary school designed to the Leicestershire Plan, expressing new ideas of learning through discovery instead of by rote (repetition) in its distinctive circular plan in which the library forms its physical and metaphorical heart.

-View the Historic England website for more details on these listed memorials.
+Search the national heritage list (historicengland.org.uk) for more details on these listed buildings in England.